This post was updated on May 21st, 2021

 Originator Counterparty Risk

-Our due diligence process reviews prospective originators’ operational and financial health along with various external risks to their businesses.
-Our counterparty risk mitigation process also includes an on-site review of the originator.
+Our due diligence process reviews prospective originators’ operational and financial capacity, the technology they employ, and various other internal and external risk factors.
+Our counterparty risk mitigation process also includes an operations review of the originator.
 An operations review typically features a demonstration of an originator’s technology platform and also covers staffing, portfolio monitoring, and underwriting and servicing practices.
 Once again, these initial steps are merely meant to understand the risk of working with a particular party.
 We also attempt to understand the consequences of an operational or financial failure of an originator partner and how to mitigate such consequences.

-In addition to our due diligence process, we put every originator partnership through an internal committee process where several experts in operations, finance, and business management share their thoughts on potential partnerships.
-We also leverage outside advisors to provide further perspectives on a particular counterparty.
-Whereas many credit committees focus overwhelmingly on financial health, we believe a broader scrutiny is particularly important in private credit.
+In addition to our due diligence, we put every originator partnership through an internal committee process where several internal experts in operations, capital markets, and risk share their thoughts on potential partnerships.
+We also leverage outside advisors to provide further perspectives on a particular counterparty or asset class.
+Whereas many credit committees focus overwhelmingly on financial health or asset performance, we believe a broader scrutiny is particularly important in private credit.

 Finally, our agreements with originators also provide various legal protections to investors.
 As an example, originators represent that they are in good legal standing and that our agreements with them are not in violation of other contracts or regulations that might encumber them.
 They also represent that they have proper title to the assets they are selling to collateralize the Percent notes.
 Originator partners also attest that no other entities have a claim to such assets, except in the case of subordinated notes where a specific senior claim is identified and disclosed.
 Some of these representations can be verified by background checks that include lien searches, incorporation checks, and more.
 Breach of these representations allows for the cancellation of a transaction by requiring that the originator repurchase the assets they sold.
 The proceeds from this repurchase would then be paid to noteholders.

-If a counterparty risk were to materialize, either from an operational oversight or even an originator bankruptcy, it is worth noting that noteholders’ investment would still be collateralized by the underlying assets, be they receivables, term loans, cash advances, and so on.
-Percent would manage the recovery process on behalf of investors in such an unforeseen scenario.
+If a counterparty risk were to materialize, either from an operational oversight, an information security breach, or even an originator bankruptcy, it is worth noting that noteholders’ investment would still be collateralized by the underlying assets, whether they are receivables, term loans, cash advances, and so on.
+To the extent feasible, Percent would manage the recovery process on behalf of investors in such an unforeseen scenario.

 Percent Counterparty Risk

-As an example, not only do we use our committee process to scrutinize potential originators, we also use them as a forum to discuss potential operational issues that could arise on our end during the life of a transaction.
-This is especially pertinent to offerings with new deal features, like embedded call options, more complex cash control arrangements, or transactions that involve a partner domiciled in a foreign country.
+Not only do we use our committee process to scrutinize potential originators, we also use them as a forum to discuss potential operational issues that could arise on our end during the life of a transaction.
+This is especially pertinent to offerings with certain deal features, like embedded call options, more complex cash control arrangements, or transactions that involve a partner domiciled in a foreign country.

-In the unforeseen event that Percent ceases its operations, investors of our platform are protected.
+In the unforeseen event that Percent ceases its operations, investors on our platform are protected.
 Percent employs a backup manager that is responsible for continuing to service note programs in the event Percent is unable.
 Also, investors’ uninvested funds are deposited in an FDIC insured bank account and are not commingled with Percent’s operational bank accounts.
 The separation of these funds is reviewed by external accountants.

-To be clear, when you purchase a note on the Percent platform, you are not lending to Percent, so we strive to make sure your investment is insulated from any counterparty risks arising from Percent itself.
+To be clear, when you purchase a note on the Percent platform, you are typically not looking to lend to Percent, so we strive to make sure your investment is insulated from any counterparty risks arising from Percent itself.

 What are SPVs and How Do They Protect You?

 SPVs are separate legal entities, typically formed through limited partnerships (LPs) or limited liability corporations (LLCs), that are used to separate an entity’s assets and liabilities from those of other entities that might otherwise be related.
-SPVs create a ‘bankruptcy-remote’ entity whose creditors and other interested parties are substantially less exposed to the financial, operational and legal health of any other entity, at least from a bankruptcy perspective.
+SPVs create a “bankruptcy-remote” entity whose creditors and other interested parties are substantially less exposed to the financial, operational and legal health of any other entity, at least from a bankruptcy perspective.
 For instance, even if a parent company goes bankrupt, an SPV it owns equity in can continue to pay its creditors, provided proper precautions were taken to make it truly bankruptcy-remote.

 The use of SPVs in structured finance and other financial market applications has been around for decades.
 This is because investors value the protection that they offer in preventing hidden risks from materializing because, for example, a creditor somewhere else in an organization was able to lay claim to collateral they thought was meant to secure their claim specifically.

-In its typical asset-based investment offerings that Percent makes available to investors on its platform is structured around a bankruptcy-remote SPV.
-These SPVs typically only have a single set of asset and liabilities.
+In its typical asset-based investment offerings that Percent makes available to investors on its platform, a bankruptcy-remote SPV is usually used.
+These SPVs typically only have a single set of assets and liabilities.
 The assets are the invoices, royalty agreements, loans, and other financial assets that collateralize the notes.
 The liabilities are the Percent notes issued to investors.
-We believe this structure is more investor-friendly than lending to the originator partners directly because it reduces dependence on the originator and the likelihood of the health of the entity deteriorating for some unforeseeable reason.
-We also believe that with scale, setting up SPVs can be done in a very cost-efficient manner, reducing costs that would otherwise be borne by the investor, originator, or Percent.
+We believe this structure is more investor-friendly than lending to the originator partners directly because it reduces dependence on the originator and the impact of the health of the originator deteriorating for some unforeseeable reason.
+We also believe that with scale, setting up SPVs can be done in a very cost-efficient manner, reducing costs that would otherwise be borne by the investor, the originator, or Percent.

 Recall that we explained that counterparty risk could cause the performance of a note to become de-linked from the underlying assets due a transaction party not honoring a commitment, either out of intentional breach of contract or operational shortfall.
 We hope it is clear now why using an SPV helps reduce counterparty risk.
 This applies to the counterparty risk introduced by Percent or our originator partners.

-By understanding the different components of risk and how they work in conjunction with Percent’s investments and operations, you should now have a clearer understanding of the risks involved in private credit investing as well as how Percent mitigates those risks.
-Percent believes that making private credit less opaque opens up the asset class to investors who would otherwise be unfamiliar or uncomfortable exploring this alternative asset class.
+By understanding the different components of risk and how they work in conjunction with Percent’s investments and operations, you should now have a clearer understanding of the risks involved in private credit investing and how Percent mitigates those risks.
+At Percent, we believe that making private credit less opaque opens up the asset class to investors who would otherwise be unfamiliar or uncomfortable exploring this alternative asset class.